FelixOnline/v2/content/articles/2011-6-2-100-minutes-from-lcy-to-zrh.md

 subtitle: >
   Richard Keller on a relaxing sojourn in Zurich
 date: "2011-06-02 20:19:33 +0100"

 # Attributes from Felix Online V1
 id: "1321"
 old_path: /travel/1321/100-minutes-from-lcy-to-zrh
 aliases:
  - /travel/1321/100-minutes-from-lcy-to-zrh
+imported: true
+comments:
+ - Well for what its worth Italy simply isnt Switzerland for everything other than the ice cream Oh and I dont speak the languageYou mention that tuscan icecream is better Why didnt you just fly to Pisa instead of Zurich

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true